lizhewen/lizhewen/README.md

 ## 👋 Hi there

-I am currently an Information Science Master student at [Cornell Tech](https://tech.cornell.edu/) with a concentration in Health Tech.
-I graduated from [Penn State University](https://www.psu.edu/) with a Bachelor degree in Computer Science.
+I am currently an Information Science master's student at [Cornell Tech](https://tech.cornell.edu/) with a concentration in Health Tech.
+I graduated from [Penn State](https://www.psu.edu/) with a Bachelor degree in Computer Science.
 My interests include Machine Learning, Data Analytics, and User-Centered Software Development.

 I am passionate about not only building new technologies, but also adjusting them to better fit into actual users' needs.